-We take our environmental responsibilities seriously and work to reduce the environmental impacts of our operations, products and services.
-We recognise that a responsible and sustainable business must endeavour to reduce its long term impact upon the environment.
+We take our environmental responsibilities seriously and work to reduce environmental impacts of our operations, products and services.
+We recognise that a responsible and sustainable business must endeavour to reduce its long-term impact upon the environment.

 Our key areas of focus are on products, environmental resources, transport, waste, supply chain and certification.

-Our operations seek to prevent, or otherwise reduce any harmful effects of our operations on the environment and each business strives to improve their environmental performance by reducing waste in areas such as energy usage, transportation, packaging and use of natural materials.
+Our operations seek to prevent, or otherwise reduce, any harmful effects of our operations on the environment and each business strives to improve its environmental performance by reducing waste in areas such as energy usage, transportation, packaging and use of natural materials.

-Our Environmental Policy can be found on our website and defines our guidelines and objectives for our environmental sustainability.
+Our Environmental Policy and Environmental, Social and Governance Report can be found on our website and defines our guidelines and objectives for our environmental sustainability and performance.